Listen to an audio file of this tool.

 Step 5.
 Recognize Effort and Quality to Foster Motivation

 - Recognize small steps along the way.
 Don’t wait for the big accomplishments – like the full morning routine to go smoothly – in order to recognize.
 Remember that your recognition is a tool to promote positive behaviors.
-They need to happen along the way.
+It needs to happen along the way.
 Find small ways your child/teen is making an effort and let them know you see them.

 - Build celebrations into your routine.
 For example, “Let me know as soon as you are done with homework and chores.
 I would love to then play that game together you’ve been asking about.”
 Or in the morning, for example, “As soon as we all get ready and come downstairs, we can have some hot cocoa together before leaving for school.”